NETWAYS/foreman-training/installation/04_installation.md

 We will use the complete DHCP range the DHCP server provides.

+Ensure the Smart Proxy is in the correct organization and location and that you are in the right context when creating the subnet.

 !SLIDE supplemental solutions
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Add DHCP configuration to Foreman